MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-budgets.md

 | **Billable** |The customer is charged for usage.
 Usage is transferred to the invoice, based on the quantity specified in the Qty. to Transfer to Invoice field. |

 > [!NOTE]
 > The **Planned Delivery Date** field for the planning line contains the date when usage related to the planning line is expected to be completed.
-It is also the date when the planning line may be transferred to a sales invoice and posted. <br /><br /> On the underlying job task on the **Job Card** page, the **Start Date** and **End Date** fields respectively contain the value of the **Planned Delivery Date** field on the earliest and latest job planning lines in the related **Job Planning Lines** page.
+It is also the date when the planning line may be transferred to a sales invoice and posted. <br /><br /> On the underlying project task on the **Job Card** page, the **Start Date** and **End Date** fields respectively contain the value of the **Planned Delivery Date** field on the earliest and latest project planning lines in the related **Job Planning Lines** page.

 > [!NOTE]
 >   When you fill in the **Quantity** field, all total price and total cost information will be calculated and filled in for that planning line.
 You can edit them at any time.

 On the **Job Card** page, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.

-For information about recording budgeted versus actual job prices and costs, see [Record Usage for Jobs](projects-how-record-job-usage.md).
+For information about recording budgeted versus actual project prices and costs, see [Record Usage for Jobs](projects-how-record-project-usage.md).

 ## See also